-8 Steps to Create a Winning Career Growth Plan for 2016
+8 Steps to Create a Winning Career Growth Plan

 Where were you in your career this time last year?
 Does your answer describe the exact same place, position and salary you were in last year?

 If so, it’s time for a career growth plan to transform your success and take control over your career.

 There’s nothing wrong with taking your time to achieve a goal, or to even set a goal to maintain and thrive in your current position.
 But staying in "idle" for too long can derail your ambitions and leave you wondering where the rest of your colleagues went as they raced up the ladder to success.
 Here are eight steps to lay out a career growth plan that puts you in the driver’s seat:

 Kickstart your career growth plan by reflecting on your failures, successes and near hits and misses from 2015.
 Take some time to consider what you learned and enjoyed from the last year and what you want to leave behind.
 Get some clarity by documenting your milestones on how you directly impacted your job and company with your skills and contributions.

 As you’re going through this process, don’t write down just general thoughts.
 Get specific.
 If, for example, you did $200,000 in sales as a salesperson, knowing that number will allow you to set better growth milestones for 2016 (say, to improve your sales by 5 percent, to $210,000).
 If your biggest goal was to sell more, and all you wrote down was “Increase sales,” you wouldn’t know whether $150,000 or $250,000 represented an increase over your 2015 numbers.